 Play the Long Game

-You might feel impatient to raise your credit score, but keep your eye on the prize.
-The longer you make payments on time, the more of a positive impact on your score you’ll make.
+You might feel impatient when it comes to raising your credit score, but keep your eye on the prize.
+The longer you make payments on time, the more positive the impact will be on your credit score.
 And the further in your past any hiccups are, the better.
 Things like bankruptcy and foreclosure impact your score less and less over time and may eventually be removed.

 Don’t beat yourself up for past hardships or mistakes.
 Once you’ve made a plan to improve your credit score, treat it like a game.
 Celebrate streaks of on-time payments.
 Give yourself an inexpensive reward for paying off a credit card.
 And keep going.
 If you can take an honest look at where you are, plan for where you want to be, and chart a realistic course to get there, your score will get to where you need it to be.